FuelLabs/fuel-core/docs/developers/debugging.md

 ## Setup Requirements

-Building Fuel is supported on MacOS and Linux.
+Building Fuel is supported on macOS and Linux.

 The Fuel client is written in Rust.
-For developers wishing to build the Fuel client locally, it is recommended to use the latest version of Rust.
+For developers who wish to build the Fuel client locally, it is recommended to use the latest version of Rust.
 The build process uses the stable Rust toolchain.

 See the [Fuel Client system requirements](../../README.md#system-requirements).